Symmetric spaces for groups over involutive algebras and applications to Higgs bundles: Hitchin morphism and factorization

-\textit{Indefinite involutive operators model.} For the special case when $A$ is a matrix algebra, we can define analogously a map from general $\mathrm{O}(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$-Higgs bundles as in Definition \ref{defn:G-Higgs in indef_inv_model_OAC} to the coefficients of the characteristic polynomials of their Higgs field viewed as an element in $T^{\mathbb{C}}_J\mathfrak{C}_G$ given by the traces of all powers of the operator $L$ viewed as a $(2 \times 2)$-matrix over $A_{\mathbb{C}}$.
-Note that the requirement that $A$ is a matrix algebra is not necessary for the realization of the Hitchin $\mathrm{O}(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$-morphism in the other models.
+\textit{Complex structures model.} For the special case when $A$ is a matrix algebra, we can define analogously a map from general $\mathrm{Sp}_2(A,\sigma)$-Higgs bundles to the coefficients of the characteristic polynomials of their Higgs field viewed as an element in $T^{\mathbb{C}}_J\mathfrak{C}_G$ given by the traces of all powers of the operator $L$ viewed as a $(2 \times 2)$-matrix over $A_{\mathbb{C}}$.
+Note that the requirement that $A$ is a matrix algebra is not necessary for the realization of the Hitchin $\mathrm{Sp}_2(A,\sigma)$-morphism in the other models.